Pfzoz/SDL-3DVisuPIP/README.md

     cmake ..
     cmake --build . --install target

 The executable will be generated under src.
+If on Windows, then visual studio must be installed and you will have to use its compiling tools after building.
+Alternatively you can provide CMake with a path to a Mingw-like compiler.

 # SDL 3D-VisuPIP